Blue Marvel: Powers and abilities

 Blue Marvel has the ability to absorb energy from matter-anti-matter annihilation, which originates from the inter-dimensional universe called the Negative Zone.

 Blue Marvel possesses vast superhuman strength.
 He has been observed moving a meteor the size of Arkansas and routinely lifting and flying an aircraft carrier a considerable distance with ease.
-The uppermost limits of Blue Marvel's strength is unknown, but it is in the same category as Hulk, Sentry and Thor.
+The uppermost limits of Blue Marvel's strength is unknown, but it is in the same category as Hulk, Sentry, and Thor.
 He possesses nigh-invulnerability and durability, being capable of withstanding tremendous impact forces, exposure to temperature and pressure extremes, and powerful energy blasts without sustaining injury.
-He has withstood a nuclear detonation without any apparent physical trauma and is capable of surviving in the vacuum of space unaided.
-Because his character has not been expanded on much he could very well have similar invincibility to that of Superman or Thor.
 Blue Marvel flies by manipulation of gravitons, manipulation of magnetic fields, control of his absolute molecular movement, and utilizing his superhuman speed.
 Blue Marvel can easily attain escape velocity (or escape speed, which is about 34 times the speed of sound) and fly far beyond supersonic speeds, but it is not known if he can achieve speeds beyond the speed of light.
 Blue Marvel possesses the ability to sense and comprehend things on levels that far exceed human capabilities.
-Blue Marvel has the ability to generate and control negative matter energy based on antimatter.
-This is a very powerful energy source, one gram of antimatter is equal to an atomic bomb and Blue Marvel can expel millions of tons of antimatter with relative ease.
-He can manipulate this energy for various effects, including creating energy constructs.
-He can release his energy in the form of energy blasts, including Concussive Force Bolts, Stun Bolts and Energy Pulses Blue Marvel is able to affect matter at a molecular level with a great degree of precision and control, as he did when he not only healed Monica Rambeau, but further boosted her electromagnetic abilities.
+Blue Marvel has the ability to generate and control negative matter energy based on antimatter for various effects, including creating energy constructs.
+He can release his energy in the form of energy blasts, including concussive force bolts, stunning bolts, and energy pulses.
+Blue Marvel is able to affect matter at a molecular level with a great degree of precision and control, as he did when he not only healed Monica Rambeau, but further boosted her electromagnetic abilities.
 It is not known if this ability is limited to electromagnetic particles only, or if the Blue Marvel is able to affect all matter, allowing him to alter an object's molecular composition or transmute elements.
-Brashear/Blue Marvel has exhibited the ability to emit light from his body.
+Blue Marvel has exhibited the ability to emit light from his body.
 Blue Marvel ages much slower and lives much longer than normal human beings.
 He has been trained by the US Marines in armed and unarmed combat.